 Benjamin Randolph MS, CADC III, CIP, CTT, BRI – II – Chief Executive Officer

 Ben entered recovery in 1998 after struggling with substances for several years.
-After working in the construction trades for a number of years, he went on to school and earned his Master’s of Science.
-Ben has a passion for recovery and institutes recovery principles in all his affairs, including Oregon Trail Recovery.
+After working in the construction trades for a number of years, he went on to school and earned his Master’s degree.
+Ben has a passion for recovery, the therapeutic process, and institutes recovery principles in all his affairs, including Oregon Trail Recovery.
 As the CEO, Ben and his wife Jennifer (COO), have applied their dreams of helping others into a reality.
-Ben worked in a methadone clinic, residential treatment, and outpatient treatment.
-Additionally, Ben has worked as the Director of Chemical Dependency at a 78 bed psychiatric hospital where he oversaw a 22-bed unit.
-Ben has been conducting interventions over the past decade and remains passionate about helping people get and stay clean and sober.
+Ben has worked in methadone clinics, residential treatment, and intensive outpatient programs.
+Additionally, Ben has worked as the Director of Chemical Dependency at a 78-bed psychiatric hospital where he oversaw a 22-bed unit.
+Ben has been conducting interventions for almost a decade and a half and remains passionate about helping people get and stay clean and sober.

 Jennifer Randolph, CAI-II, CIP, CTP, BRI – II, CADC I – Chief Operating Officer

-As the Chief Operations Officer of Oregon Trail Recovery, Jennifer and her husband Ben turned their dream of helping others get sober into a reality.
+As the Chief Operations Officer of Oregon Trail Recovery, Jennifer has turned her dream of helping others get sober into a reality.
 Jennifer’s addiction to drugs and alcohol started in high school.
-Without her personal experience with addiction, she would not be where she is today with over 15 years sober.
-Jennifer brings personal experience with addiction to the table, and she has worked hard to achieve many nationally recognized certifications.
+Without her personal experience with addiction, she would not be where she is today with over 18 years of being drug and alcohol-free.
+Jennifer also brings a vast educational experience with addiction to the table, and she has worked hard to achieve many nationally recognized certifications.
 Jennifer is a Certified ARISE Interventionist (CAI), Certified Intervention Professional (CIP), Board Registered Interventionist (BRI II), Certified Trauma Professional (CTP) and a Certified Alcohol and Drug Counselor (CADC I).
-Her scope of practice is useful in all stages of recovery, helping those she works with get sober and STAY sober.
+Her scope of practice is useful in all stages of recovery, including helping those she works with get sober and STAY clean and sober.

 Cheryl Goetchius – Billing Department

-As our Billing Department Representative, Cheryl is responsible for the processing of all payments for Oregon Trail Recovery services coming in and out of the company.
+As our Billing Department Representative, Cheryl is responsible for the processing payments for Oregon Trail Recovery services coming in and out of the company, and coordinating the financial aspects of the program with families.
 Cheryl’s passion for those in recovery draws from her own experience, and she finds true joy in being part of this exciting team.
-In her spare time, Cheryl enjoys camping, mountain biking, hiking with my best friend/husband.
-Cheryl also enjoys her 5 kids and 7 grandkids and last but not least our 2 dogs.
+In her spare time, Cheryl enjoys camping, mountain biking, and hiking with her best friend/husband.
+Cheryl also enjoys her 5 kids and 7 grandkids and last but not least her 2 dogs.